|

 Kistka

-- I recommend using the traditional wooden-handled kistka.
+- I recommend using the traditional wood-handled kistka.
 Plastic (also known as delrin) handles can melt, rendering the kistka unusable.
-For beginners, use size
+For beginners, use size MEDIUM

-MEDIUM for everyone.
-Then there is no competition amongst students.
-Have 1 kistka per person.
-For variety and/or those with fine motor skills or who are very detail-oriented,
+for everyone.
+This avoids competition amongst students.
+These are not easily shared.
+Have one kistka per person.
+For variety and/or those with fine motor skills or who are very

 - size FINE